This 2015 Pennsylvania rodent study found:

-The researchers caused stress-induced changes at an early stage of embryonic development with microRNA injections.
-The resultant adverse effects weren’t observed until the subjects were adults!
+These researchers caused stress-induced changes at an early stage of embryonic development with microRNA injections.
+Resultant adverse effects weren’t observed until subjects were adults!

-Most of the news coverage focused on it being a male’s stress, not a female’s, that affected the developing embryo.
+Most news coverage focused on it being a male’s stress, not a female’s, that affected a developing embryo.
 Either or both sexes can epigenetically disadvantage a fetus – okay.

-Demonstrating how a damaging influence can begin immediately after conception, but the symptoms didn’t present until adulthood, was what made this study newsworthy.
+Demonstrating how a damaging influence can begin immediately after conception, but symptoms didn’t present until adulthood made this study newsworthy.

-Although the term “transgenerational” was used in the study’s title, abstract, and elsewhere, the study demonstrated that the epigenetic effects were intergenerational rather than transgenerational.
-Per the definition in A review of epigenetic transgenerational inheritance of reproductive disease, for the term to apply, the researchers needed to provide evidence in at least the next 2 male and/or 3 female generations of:
+Although the term “transgenerational” was used in the study’s title, abstract, and elsewhere, studied epigenetic effects were intergenerational rather than transgenerational.
+Per A review of epigenetic transgenerational inheritance of reproductive disease, for the term to apply, researchers need to provide evidence in at least the next 2 male and/or 3 female generations of:

 “Altered epigenetic information between generations in the absence of continued environmental exposure.”

-From the press release, a coauthor of the study who also coauthored How to make a child less capable even before they are born: stress the pregnant mother-to-be stated:
+From a press release, a study coauthor who also coauthored How to make a child less capable even before they are born: stress the pregnant mother-to-be stated:

-Not all stress-related gene expression in the pituitary and adrenal glands differed.
+Not all stress-related gene expression in pituitary and adrenal glands differed.

 http://www.pnas.org/content/112/44/13699.full “Transgenerational epigenetic programming via sperm microRNA recapitulates effects of paternal stress”